-Those who inherit an IRA or 401(k) are known as designated beneficiaries of an account.
+Those who inherit an IRA or 401(k) are known as "designated beneficiaries" of an account.
 When an individual first opens an IRA or 401(k) plan, part of the initial paperwork process is to name at least one primary and maybe even some contingent beneficiaries.
-(If you don’t remember the beneficiaries you named to your own account, you can always check with the company that administers your plan.
-Many 401(k) and IRA providers allow you to do this online.)
-Should anything happen to the account holder, the assets in the account are passed along to the beneficiaries in the way that the account holder pre-determined.
+On the death of the account holder, the assets in the account are passed along to the beneficiaries in the way that the account holder pre-determined in the initial paperwork.

-To illustrate this, take Kelly, who has a husband and two children.
-Her husband is the primary beneficiary of 100% of the funds, and her two kids are each 50% contingent beneficiaries.
+If you don’t remember the beneficiaries you named to your own account, you can always check with the company that administers your plan.
+Many 401(k) and IRA providers allow you to do that online.
+For example, take Kelly, who has a husband and two children.
+Her husband is the primary beneficiary of 100% of her IRA funds, and her two kids are each 50% contingent beneficiaries.
 This means that, upon Kelly’s death, her husband inherits the full account.
-If the husband is not alive to inherit the assets, or passes on while receiving distributions from the account, the assets will be divided among the children.
-There are many ways to divide assets among beneficiaries, and it's possible to name a trust or estate as beneficiary or contingent beneficiary to an IRA or 401(k).
+If he is not alive to inherit the assets or passes on while receiving distributions from the account, the assets will be divided between the children.
+There are many ways to divide assets between or among beneficiaries, and it's possible to name a trust or estate as beneficiary or contingent beneficiary of an IRA or 401(k).

-If you are a spouse, you have the most options.
-The first option, and possibly first instinct when dealing with an IRA or 401(k) that has been inherited, is to take the assets out all at once.
-This is known as a lump-sum distribution.
-With this option, you pay taxes on the distributed money.
+If you are a spouse, you have the most options when inheriting a 401(k) or an IRA.
+The first option, and possibly first instinct when dealing with an IRA or 401(k) that has been inherited, is to take the assets out all at once, which is known as a "lump sum distribution."
+With that option, you pay taxes on the distributed money.

-There are some very strict rules on when inheritors must begin taking distributions.
+There are some very strict rules on when heirs must begin taking distributions.
 A required minimum distribution (RMD) is the amount that must be taken from the account each year during retirement, based on the age of the account holder or beneficiary, and size of the account.
 (You can divide your account balance for the prior year by life expectancy to calculate your RMD.)

-Options for Children and Non-Spouses Who Inherit an IRA or 401(k)
+Options for Children and Non-Spouses

 If the IRA you inherit is from a parent or other non-spouse, you do not have the option to roll the account directly into your own.
 However, you can set up an inherited IRA and have the assets continue to grow, tax-deferred.
 Again, this account remains in the name of the original account holder for your benefit.

-Non-spouses also have the right to cash out, pay the taxes and take the lump sum.
+Non-spouses also have the right to cash out, pay the taxes, and take the lump sum.
 When there is more than one beneficiary, you can request to split the account and let each beneficiary decide what to do with their share.